A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Introduction

 \section{Introduction}

 The main goal of multiple target tracking (MTT) is to estimate a collection of trajectories, which represent the evolution of target states over time, from noisy sensor observations \cite{mahler2007statistical}.
-To evaluate the quality of an estimate, one needs a distance function that quantifies the error between the ground truth, which represents the true trajectories, and the estimate.
+To evaluate the quality of estimates provided by different algorithms, one needs a distance function that quantifies the error between the ground truth, which represents the true trajectories, and the estimate.
 In order to design such a distance function, first we need a space, where both the ground truth and the estimate lie.
 In the typical MTT models, targets are born, move and die \cite{mahler2007statistical}.
 Therefore, a natural and minimal representation of the ground truth and its estimates is a set of trajectories \cite{garcia2015setsTraj}, where a trajectory is a sequence of target states with a time of appearance and a certain length.
-Second, the distance function should be a mathematically consistent metric on the selected space and, therefore, it must meet the properties of non-negativity, identity, symmetry and triangle inequality \cite[Sec.
+Second, it is desirable that the distance function\footnote{The terms metric and distance are often used interchangeably \cite{mahler2014advances} but, in this paper, a distance does not necessarily meet the metric properties.} should be a mathematically consistent metric on the selected space and, therefore, it meets the properties of non-negativity, identity, symmetry and triangle inequality \cite{Apostol_book74}\cite[Sec.
 6.2.1]{mahler2014advances}.